Cohomology of the Bruhat-Tits strata in the unramified unitary Rapoport-Zink space of signature $(1,n-1)$

-\textbf{\textsc{Acknowledgement:}} This paper is part of a PhD thesis in co-supervision with Pascal Boyer (Université Sorbonne Paris Nord) and Naoki Imai (University of Tokyo).
+\textbf{\textsc{Acknowledgement:}} This paper is part of a PhD thesis under the supervision of Pascal Boyer (Université Sorbonne Paris Nord) and Naoki Imai (University of Tokyo).
 I am grateful for their wise guidance throughout the research.
 I also wish to adress special thanks to Olivier Dudas (Université de Paris) who gave me precious support regarding Deligne-Lusztig theory.
 He taught me the subtleties of this field, and guided me through the vast literature with precise references in order to carry out the computations of the cohomology groups.